mythril-forge/vanilla-spells/spells/level-6/sunbeam.md

 ## Description
 A beam of brilliant light flashes out from your hand in a 5-foot-wide, 60-foot-long line.
-Each creature in the line must make a Constitution saving throw.
+Each creature in the line must make a Constitution Saving Throw.
 On a failed save, a creature takes `6d8` radiant damage and is **blinded** until your next turn.
 On a successful save, it takes half as much damage and isn't **blinded** by this spell.
-Undead and oozes have disadvantage on this saving throw.
+Undead and oozes have disadvantage on this Saving Throw.

 You can create a new line of radiance as your action on any turn until the spell ends.